ssnepenthe/clockwork-for-wp/TESTING.md

 ## Cypress Details

-The cypress test suite assumes a fresh VVV install available at `http://one.wordpress.test`.

-There must be a page with the slug `sample-page`.

-The `cfw-test-helper` plugin within the `tests/fixtures/plugins` directory must be symlinked or copied into the site plugin directory and activated.
-Before you will be able to activate the plugin you must set the WP environment type to something other than `production` using the `WP_ENVIRONMENT_TYPE` environment variable or `WP_ENVIRONMENT_TYPE` constant.
+The cypress test suite expects a running test environment provided by wp-env (localhost:8889) with some manual modifications.
+Refer to the script at `wp-env/start.sh` to understand what is needed.
+Additionally, a page with the slug `sample-page` must be present.

 ## IMPORTANT!!!

-Do not run the `cfw-test-helper` plugin on a machine that is publicly accessible.
+The `cfw-test-helper` plugin is installed and activated by default by wp-env, but it is important that this plugin is never installed on a machine that is publicly accessible.
 It allows `clockwork-for-wp` to be configured on-the-fly via query string params without any authentication or authorization checks.
 It could be used by attackers to expose sensitive information about the server and/or WordPress install.